 Zoom Meetings vs. Webinars

-Get a Webinar License: If, after reviewing the charts below, you decide a webinar fits your need, you will need to complete the U-M ITS Meeting vs. Webinar form to automatically and instantly grant yourself a Webinar license.
+Get a Webinar License: If, after reviewing the charts below, you decide a webinar fits your needs, you will need to complete the U-M ITS Meeting vs. Webinar form to automatically and instantly grant yourself a Webinar license.
 We also recommend you review our 30 Minutes to Becoming a Webinar Subject Matter Expert documentation.

 Zoom Meetings Zoom Webinars

-Participant limit: 300 Participant limit: 500 or 1000 (10,000 with a special U-M Webinar license)
+Participant limit: 300 Attendee limit: 1000 or 10000 with a special U-M webinar license

 Polling: Available Polling: Available